If your add-in runs on an Outlook rich client, you must also verify that the add-in performs within certain run-time resource usage limits.

 |HTML item body||Applies the regex on the first 512 KB of the data of the body, but not on the rest of the body over that limit.
 (The actual number of characters depends on the encoding which can range from 1 to 4 bytes per character.)||Applies the regex on the first 64,000 characters (including HTML tag characters), but not on the rest of the body over that limit.||Activates the add-in only if the body < 500,000 characters.|

-Table 3 lists the limits and describes the differences in the matches that each of the Outlook hosts returns after evaluating a regular expression.
+Table 3 lists the limits and describes the differences in the matches that each Outlook client returns after evaluating a regular expression.
 The support is independent of any specific type of device, but may depend on the type of item body, if the regular expression is applied on the item body.

 Table 3.
 Limits on the matches returned